 Where can I get a decent savings rate anymore?
 If you’re a holder of cryptocurrencies like bitcoin, possibly in a cryptocurrency savings account, where some accounts are paying well over 5%!

 Wait, Isn’t Cryptocurrency Super Risky?

-Yes, bitcoin, ethereum and other cryptocurrency are very volatile, making them very hard to hold long term.
+Yes, Bitcoin, Ethereum, and other cryptocurrencies are very volatile, making them very hard to hold long-term.
 For example, this year alone bitcoin has traded down to $3,000 and as high as $12,500!
-Please, please, please do NOT go out and buy bitcoin just to try and earn interest on it.
-Most crypto currencies are WAY too volatile.
+Please, please, please do NOT go out and buy Bitcoin just to try and earn interest on it.
+Most cryptocurrencies are WAY too volatile.

 How to Earn 5%+ in a Crypto Savings Account

 Decide How Much Money to Try

 As I laid out in my Barbell Investing article, I’m hugely risk averse.
 I’m leery of “too good to be true” promises, so I run many small experiments where I can learn by doing.
 This is no different.